Aloisius/fake-news/README.md

 ### List Format

-Lists are formatted with either "host/path" or "host path" on each line with support for simple prefix (^), suffix ($), substring on the hostname or path.
+Lists are formatted with either "host/path", "host path" or just "host" on each line with support for simple prefix (^), suffix ($), substring on the hostname or path.

 Comments begin with a hash (#).